Home

 Skilled vs. Unskilled Foreign Workers: Salary Differences

 While there's no explicit distinction between "skilled" and "unskilled" in salary scales, the minimum qualifying salary for EPs (generally for skilled workers) is significantly higher than for Work Permits (often for unskilled workers).
-The COMPASS framework further considers salary relative to local PMET salaries.
+The Complementarity Assessment Framework (COMPASS) framework further considers salary relative to local PMET salaries.

 This article provides a general overview.
 For specific details and the most up-to-date information, always consult the official Ministry of Manpower (MOM) website in Singapore.